TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 ### **Connecting to analytical store from analytics engines other than Azure Synapse Analytics**
 You can only access and run queries against the analytical store using the various run-times provided by Azure Synapse Analytics.
 The analytical store can be queried and analyzed using:
-* Synapse Spark with full support for Scala, Python, SparkSQL, and C#.
+* Synapse Spark with full support for Scala, Python, Spark SQL, and C#.
 Synapse Spark is central to data engineering and science scenarios
 * SQL serverless with T-SQL language and support for familiar BI tools (For example, Power BI Premium, etc.)